ComfyUI Extension: Pruna nodes for ComfyUI

 Prerequisites

-1. Create a new conda environment with Python 3.10
+1. Create a conda environment

 2. Install ComfyUI

-3. Install the latest version of Pruna or Pruna Pro.
+3. Install the latest version of Pruna or Pruna Pro:

 Steps